-An independent mix engineer based out of New York.
-I've worked on projects ranging from Metal, to Pop to Soul.
+An independent mix engineer based out of Los Angeles, I've worked on projects ranging from Metal, to Pop to Soul.
 I work on projects I love, I've never let a project out of my hands without being proud of it, and I've never had a dissatisfied client.
-I work in local facilities, as well as out of my own studio, and mix on tour internationally.
+I work in my own Atmos-Certified studio, and mix on tour internationally.

 A musician turned engineer.
 After playing about 600 shows, releasing 6 self-recorded albums with my own band, I decided to educate myself in recording, and pursue it seriously.
 While pursuing my second degree in audio, I worked full-time in a large format studio, engineering, assisting, and even doing most of the wiring for the installation of a custom Neve console that we purchased.
 At the same time I was also touring live sound for a few bands, and house sound for a few venues in the San Francisco bay area.
 Two degrees, countless albums, and many many international tours later, here I am working with the artists I grew up listening to...